 Other service project ideas included Words of Hope, a website/app for those with mental health issues offering a place to speak anonymously about what they’re going through and receive support.
 Another was a nonprofit called Hope of Our Future, which would provide themed activities for hospital patients.

 Smieja said the skills the students were able to obtain from the showcase projects is unmatchable.

 “The students gained everything from learning time management skills to how to work professionally with a

 corporation to team dynamics and how to work best with one another,” Smieja said.
 “There’s so much work involved in the project — it’s not just an assignment you have to write and turn in.
 The best part for them was to understand it’s ok to make mistakes and learn from and fix those mistakes.”

-And the great news is — not only will one of the healthcare projects be implemented, but a majority of the business companies will be using the recommendations the students had from their assigned projects, such as Polaris changing out an ad in an upcoming catalog.
+A majority of the companies will be using the recommendations the business students had from their assigned projects, such as Polaris changing out an ad in an upcoming catalog.
 Smieja said the recommendations from the students solidified what the companies were thinking or it gave them new places to further look into.

 Learn more about MNCAPS, the joint partnership between Prior Lake-Savage and Lakeville Area Public school districts, and what the nationally recognized, innovative high school program offers students.